mciwing/mciwing.github.io/docs/python/containers/dict.md

 We have covered following topics in this section:

-- Dictionaries store key-value pairs.
+- Dictionaries store key-value pairs
 - How to get and modify values
 - Adding key-value pairs
 - Removing key-value pairs with `#!python del`